arcanaland/deck-spec/README.md

    - Verify that all localization files have consistent structures and no missing translations for required fields.
    - Verify that alt text is provided for all cards in at least one language file.

+4. **Card Back Validation**:
+   - If card back variants are defined, verify that the default card back exists.
+   - Verify that all referenced card back image files exist.

 ---

 ## Licensing and Attribution